 ScrapeBox is one of the most powerful SEO tools around.
-You can use it to scrape websites, comment on blogs, check links, and more.
+You can use it to scrape websites like Craigslist if you use proxies, comment on blogs, check links, and more.
 While the tool typically runs like a well-oiled machine, you might run across some problems from time to time, especially when dealing with the harvesters.

 First, let’s take a look at the various harvesters you will use when working with ScrapeBox.
 Then, let’s look at some troubleshooting tips you can follow if you have issues.
 These tips should help you get back on track so you can get the most out of this powerful tool.